 Mom and I were in the car a minute later.
 It was so dark on my street.
 My uncle and aunt were planning on staying, and I looked at their house next to ours.
 It was dark, too.
 Mom opened the gate with the clicker (we’d just installed an electric gate opener) and drove out.
 We went to my grandmother’s house, five minutes away.
 I looked for the book the entire way there.
 I was pulling handfuls of the things I’d packed out of my backpacks and dumping my things on the floor of the car.
 Mom was yelling still.
 “You could have thought about your grandparents!
 I know you don’t want to give your phone away.
 You’re so selfish!
 I’m leaving my mom and daddy!”

 I didn’t reply to any of it.
 What was I supposed to say?
 Of course it was true that I didn’t want to give my phone away.
 I wanted to stay in touch with my friends because my friends were scattered and scared.
 I wasn’t scared.
-Since Shelby left, I stopped caring about so many things….
+Since the breakup, I stopped caring about so many things….